Control 2.2: Environment Groups and Tier Classification

 Confirm control effectiveness by verifying:

-- Environment groups exist for each governance zone (Zone 1/2/3) with descriptive names
+- At least one environment group exists per governance zone (Zone 1/2/3) with a descriptive

 Additional Resources